 Our residual turbo-prop commuter aircraft portfolio has exposure to outstanding financing arrangements with the aircraft serving as collateral.
 We have sold and leased commuter aircraft globally to thinly capitalized companies whose financial condition could be significantly affected by a number of factors, including rising fuel and other costs, industry consolidation, declining commercial aviation market conditions and the U.S. Government budget for the Essential Air Service program.
 Based on recent economic trends, including record fuel prices and tightening credit markets, these companies may increasingly experience difficulties meeting their financial commitments.
 At September 28, 2008 and December 31, 2007, our exposure on commuter aircraft assets held as inventory, collateral on notes or as leased assets, was approximately \$190 million relating to 135 aircraft and approximately \$250 million relating to 156 aircraft, respectively.
 The valuation of used aircraft in inventories, which are stated at cost, but not in excess of realizable value, requires significant judgment.
-The valuation of used aircraft in inventories, which are stated at cost, but not in excess of realizable value, requires as collateral for the underlying financing arrangements.
-As part of the assessment of realizable value of certain commuter aircraft related assets which serve as collateral for the underlying financing arrangements.
+The valuation of used aircraft is also considered in assessing the realizable value of certain commuter aircraft related assets which serve as collateral for the underlying financing arrangements.
 As part of the assessment of realizable value, we evaluate many factors including sales transaction history, current market conditions, anticipated future market conditions and age and condition of the aircraft.
 The carrying value of our commuter aircraft portfolio assumes an orderly disposition of these assets, consistent with our historical experience and strategy.
 If we were to dispose of these assets in an other than orderly manner or sell the portfolio in its entirety, the value realized would likely be less than the carrying value.